lgfrbcsgo/wot-battle-results-server/README.md

 [Live Win Rate](https://lgfrbcsgo.github.io/wot-live-win-rate/) ([Source](https://github.com/lgfrbcsgo/wot-live-win-rate))

 ## Protocol
-The sever uses a message protocol which is based on JSON.
+The server uses a message protocol which is based on JSON.
 Every command and message is a JSON object which contains a `messageType` and `payload` property.
 (`payload` must be an object.)